salman-abedin/uniblocks/README.md

 -  The modules can be used with any status bar application
 -  They can be updated both automatically and manually
--  Runs as fast as it gets! (hint: POSIX compliant shellscript)
+-  Runs as fast as it gets (hint: POSIX compliant shellscript)

 ## Dependencies